 House Matrons also play an important part in the general pastoral care of students and liaising with the College Infirmary and keeping an eye on rooms and dormitories.
 The school expects a collectively assumed responsibility for civilised order and reasonable tidiness.
 Ampleforth has a clear and definite dress code rather than a uniform, and we ask the support of parents in helping us to ensure that the students wear clothes that meet our standards.

 Morning and evening prayers, Mass (whether for the whole House or for groups), seasonal prayers in Lent or at other times, and the annual retreat, are centred on each student's House and House Chapel.
 Equally, students are welcomed to pray with the Community in the Abbey Church, and contacts of all kinds with the Community and lay staff are encouraged.

 The Houses are by no means exclusive communities.
 Sporting competition between the Houses is keen.
 The school's many activities and shared meals make school-wide communication easy, and friendships between students from different Houses naturally develop.
 Lessons, of course, are organised in year groups, which ensures that students have extensive daily contact with students from other Houses.

 A number of senior students, following suitable training, are invited to take responsibility for the welfare of the school and the Houses as School and House Monitors.
-They are answerable to the Headmaster and Housemasters for the trust which is extended to them.
+They are answerable to the Acting Head and Housemasters for the trust which is extended to them.